 They Moran family have moved on and they have handed the baton onto all of us - children, parents, staff and governors.

-Noah - Spring Term 2025 Winner
+Adam - Summer Term 2025 Winner

 Summer Term 2017 - Archie (Year 2)